micmor-9/web-app-I-exam/README.md

-# Exam #1: "StudyPlan"
+# Exam #1: StudyPlan
 ## Student: s299770 MORGIGNO MICHELE

 ## React Client Application Routes

-- Route `/`: Contains <HomepageRoute> with just the <CoursesList> if the user isn't logged in, otherwise it also shows the <StudyPlan> component from which you can view, create and edit the study plan.
+- Route `/`: Contains `HomepageRoute` with just the `CoursesList` if the user isn't logged in, otherwise it also shows the `StudyPlan` component from which you can view, create and edit the study plan.
-- Route `/login`: Contains <LoginRoute> component if the user isn't already logged in, otherwise redirects to `/`.
+- Route `/login`: Contains `LoginRoute` component if the user isn't already logged in, otherwise redirects to `/`.

 ## API Server

-- GET `/api/courses` - Get the list of all the courses
+- __GET__ `/api/courses/` - Get the list of all the courses
   - Response Status: `200` OK, `500` Internal Server Error
   - Response body:
     ```